costrojs/costrojs.github.io/docs/template-syntax.md

 #### Boolean attributes

-Boolean attributes can by declared without value or with `true`.
+Boolean attributes can be declared without a value or with the value `true`.

 ```jsx
 <button disabled></button>